 The LLMs4OM framework offers a RAG approach within various LLMs for OM.
-LLMs4OM uses O{source} as query $Q(O{source})$ to retrieve possible matches for for any $C_s \in C{source}$ from $C{target} \in O{target}$.
-Where, C{target} is stored in the knowledge base $KB(O{target})$.
-Later, C_s and obtained $C_t \in C{target}$ are used to query the LLM to check whether the (C_s, C_t) pair is a match.
+LLMs4OM uses $O{source}$ as query $Q(O{source})$ to retrieve possible matches for any $C_s \in C{source}$ from $C{target} \in O{target}$ .
+Where, $C{target}$ is stored in the knowledge base $KB(O{target})$ .
+Later, $C_s$ and obtained $C_t \in C{target}$ are used to query the LLM to check whether the $(C_s, C_t)$ pair is a match.
 As shown in Figure 1, the framework comprises four main steps: 1) Concept representation, 2) Retriever model, 3) LLM, and 4) Post-processing.

 1) Concept representation.
 Within this module, we process the ontologies, to extract the child, parent, and concept-specific representations of ontology elements.
 These representations will be utilized to generate three distinct input representations: i) Concept (C), a foundational representation that encapsulates the core characteristics of a standalone concept within the ontology, ii) Concept-Parent (CP), extending beyond individual concepts, this representation establishes the hierarchical relationships by incorporating information about the parent concepts, and iii) Concept-Children (CC) complementing the CP representation which focuses on the descendants of a given concept.
 These variant representations ensure a comprehensive understanding of ontologies, capturing both individual concepts and their hierarchical relationships, thus supporting the complete nature of ontologies.
 Subsequently, minor preprocessing is carried out to acquire clean textual data by converting representations to lowercase and removing punctuation.
-Finally, the parents in CP and children in CC are merged to create a list of parents and children associated with concepts, respectively.

-4 F. Author et al.
+4 Babaei Giglou et al.